 But did you know that even occasional use of antibiotics, hand sanitizers, and other germ-killers can wreak havoc on your long-term health?

 Why?
 Because our bodies were perfectly designed to have a symbiotic relationship with bacteria, protozoa, fungi, and even viruses.
-When you wipe all of those “bugs” away, your immune system turns on itself.
+When you wipe all of those “bugs” away, your immune system can turn on itself.

-This week, we’re here with Dr. Robynne Chutkan, a leading expert in the world of gut health and one of the most recognizable gastroenterologists working in America.
-She has a B.S. from Yale and an M.D. from Columbia, and teaches in the gastroenterology department at Georgetown University Hospital.
+So in this special throwback episode that seems more timely than ever, we’re here with Dr. Robynne Chutkan, a leading expert in the world of gut health and one of the most recognizable gastroenterologists working in America.

 - Why you should reconsider using hand sanitizer